Mary Augusta Ward: Early life

 Mary Augusta Arnold was born in Hobart, Tasmania, Australia, into a prominent intellectual family of writers and educationalists.
 Mary was the daughter of Tom Arnold, a professor of literature, and Julia Sorell.
-Her uncle was the poet Matthew Arnold and her grandfather Thomas Arnold, the famous headmaster of Rugby School.
-Her sister Julia founded a school and married Leonard Huxley and their sons were Julian and Aldous Huxley.
+Her siblings included writer and journalist William Thomas Arnold, suffrage campaigner Ethel Arnold, and Julia Huxley who founded Prior's Field School for girls in 1902 and married Leonard Huxley and their sons were Julian and Aldous Huxley.
 The Arnolds and the Huxleys were an important influence on British intellectual life.
+An uncle was the poet Matthew Arnold and her grandfather Thomas Arnold, the famous headmaster of Rugby School.

 Mary's father Tom Arnold was appointed inspector of schools in Van Diemen's Land (now Tasmania) and commenced his role on 15 January 1850.
 Tom Arnold was received into the Roman Catholic Church on 12 January 1856, which made him so unpopular in his job (and with his wife) that he resigned and left for England with his family in July 1856.
 Mary Arnold had her fifth birthday the month before they left, and had no further connection with Tasmania.
 On arriving in England Tom Arnold was offered the chair of English literature at the contemplated Catholic university, Dublin, but this was only ratified after some delay.

 Mary spent much of her time with her grandmother.
 She was educated at various boarding schools (from ages 11 to 15, in Shifnal, Shropshire) and at 16 returned to live with her parents at Oxford, where her father had a lecturership in history.
 Her schooldays formed the basis for one of her later novels, Marcella (1894).